ShubhamSood1406/Stackoverflow-Langauge-Tag-Prediction/README.md

 ## Dataset
 https://www.kaggle.com/stackoverflow/stacksample
 This dataset contain over 2 million post on Stack Overflow.
 And files it this dataset are namely Questions.csv, Answers.csv and Tags.csv
 We have only used the Questions & Language Tags file and further cleaned the Questions.csv using Regex, as it contains the questions in HTML format.
+And merge the Cleaned_Questions.csv file with Tags.csv file.

 ## Files in this Repository
 #### Stack-overflow Tags model & prediction.ipynb